 Buying local products reduces the need for items to be shipped around the world.

-Buy cleaning products that use natural/biodegradable ingredients
+Buy cleaning products that use natural/biodegradable ingredients.

 Recycle as much as you can and never drop litter.
 Things like plastic bottle tops or balloons can be fatal to animals who may mistake them for food.

-Story book ideas
+Pollution story book ideas

 We’ve been reading The Lorax to sit alongside this activity.
+Inspired by the book we created a clean and a polluted Loraxsensory rice tray.

 Can you try filtering dirty water to clean it up?